system-zero/system-zero/README.md

 for files, which are usually shell scripts and loads them by usually using the default shell  in UNIX,  which simply is  called `sh`, and  by default  found as `/bin/sh`.
-This location  is standardized by the POSIX standard,  and this shell is referred commonly as POSIX `sh`, though very few or none of the current shell implementations are fully conformant with the specification.
+This location  is standardized by the POSIX standard,  and this shell is referred commonly as POSIX `sh`.

 The sequence of executing those scripts is  dictated by the first two bytes in the filenames, which should  be digits, so the lower one in  this list, is the